top of page

 What has been built in less than five years:

-an expanding international associative network, with The MYT1L Project Foundation in the United States (2024) and the association ExtraValientes MYT1L in Spain (2025).
+• A growing international patient network: The MYT1L Project Foundation in the United States (2024) and the association ExtraValientes MYT1L in Spain (2025).

 What drives us